Anti-Bullying Advocacy:

 Why Our Work Matters

 Across the United States, anti-bullying laws vary greatly in their scope and efficacy, leaving countless school children inadequately protected.
 Far too often our leaders focus on the symptoms of bullying, rather than how to stop it in its tracks.
-It is our conviction at JRF that every student in the country deserves to be safe from bullying.
+Our conviction at JRF is that every student in the country deserves to be safe from bullying.
 The internet and social media websites have made the impact and scope of bullying much wider and more damaging.
 Our children believe that lies and rumors spread on the internet will be permanent.
 We support legislation that will hold websites more accountable for responding to complaints by parents and others about damaging content targeting children.

 This need is urgent, as data indicates a disturbing increase in incidents of bullying and cyberbullying: